hellums/lacey-bacon/README.md

 Category 1 - Python Programming Basics
 - [x] Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program.
 - [x] Create a class, then create at least one object of that class and populate it with data.
-The value of at least one object must be used somewhere in your code. (implemented, but not used in main module, in preference of functions for now)
+The value of at least one object must be used somewhere in your code.
+Implemented in optional, class-based version of CLI program (romcomClass.py).
 - [x] Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program.
 - [x] Create and call at least 3 functions or methods, at least one of which must return a value that is used somewhere else in your code.